 By buying an index fund, you can roughly match the market return with ease.
 But if you buy good businesses at attractive prices, your portfolio returns could exceed the average market return.
 For example, Amicus Therapeutics, Inc. (NASDAQ:FOLD) shareholders have seen the share price rise 73% over three years, well in excess of the market return (39%, not including dividends).

 Given that Amicus Therapeutics didn't make a profit in the last twelve months, we'll focus on revenue growth to form a quick view of its business development.
 When a company doesn't make profits, we'd generally expect to see good revenue growth.
-That's because it's hard to be confident a company will be sustainable if revenue growth is negligible, and it never makes a profit.
+That's because fast revenue growth can be easily extrapolated to forecast profits, often of considerable size.

 A Different Perspective